Seva Bharati: Empowerment of women

 Seva Bharati runs centres that provide vocational training to economically underprivileged women.
 It trains women in making handicrafts and decorative items, and helps to market these products.
 Over the years, many girls trained by Seva Bharati have developed handicrafts as a cottage industry, particularly in the north-eastern states of India.
-Seva Bharati also conducts camps and organises exhibitions of handicrafts produced at such camps, and supports marketing of these items.
+Seva Bharati also conducts camps and organises exhibitions of handicrafts produced at such camps, and supports the marketing of these items.
 Participants are trained in fabric painting, hand stitching, pot painting, glass painting, jute work, flower making, cane and bamboo craft, and pith and banana fibre craft.
 The handicrafts are sold across India.

 Seva Bharati reports that it operates 1,404 such training projects across India, including centres that teach computers, tailoring, shorthand, stitching, sweater making, typing, carpentry, and nursing, as well as arts, handicrafts, and recreational activities.
 These training programmes aim to help participants find jobs and earn a livelihood.

 Seva Bharati also runs initiatives to raise awareness among women regarding socio-economic programmes and health.
 The programmes cover minor ailments, health, hygiene and nutrition, environment, pregnancy, and women’s rights, as well as prevention of addiction.

-Fighting for the rights of underprivileged women
+Advocacy for domestic workers

-Seva Bharati is also known for fighting for the rights of women who are taken as domestic help to the cities and are exploited and abused.
-It has taken up issues such as wage deprivation, assault, and abuse and has also represented its concerns to various governmental bodies.
-It has coordinated with the governmental agencies to save rescue girls from abuse and harassment.
+Seva Bharati advocates for women working as domestic help in cities who face exploitation.
+It has addressed issues such as wage deprivation and abuse, representing these concerns to governmental bodies.
+It has also coordinated with governmental agencies to rescue girls from abuse.